Now there’s a pretty frightening title…

 The PMI Mortgage Insurance Company recently released its Summer 2007 “US Market Risk Index Model” results, and it places Phoenix solidly in the #2 spot for metropolitan statistical areas (MSAs) most likely to see a decline in housing prices over the next two years.
 A 64.6% chance to be precise.

 There is no mention of how much of a price decline may occur, but other than the most rabid bubblehead, no one wants to see any price decline in home value.
+If you want to check your property value to find out if it has dropped, Valuations VIC can lend you a hand and even give you some tips to raise its value.

 This report has been in my “to be read and digested” pile for the last week.
 I got a call this evening from Marilyn Lewis, a reporter for MSN Money who is working on an article related to the report.
 She was quite nice and cordial, and we had a good talk about things a seller can do in this market.
 Having spoken with her, I elevated the PMI Group report to the top of the pile.
 While not yet fully digested, I’ve read it and pondered it enough to proclaim it “interesting”.